toolstack/just-writing-statistics/readme.txt

 === WP Word Count ===
-Contributors: bjplink
+Contributors: linksoftware
 Tags: word count, post, words, widget, shortcode Requires at least: 2.8
-Tested up to: 3.3.1
+Tested up to: 4.4.1
-Stable tag: 1.5
+Stable tag: 1.6

 WP Word Count is a plugin for WordPress that gives you word count statistics for your blog's posts and pages.